Los Angeles – The Lucas Museum of Narrative Art by MAD, a preview

 “Narrative art is visual art that tells a story.
 It manifests itself in every kind of medium, in every culture, in every form that you can imagine”.

-Therefore, don’t expect that the museum will dedicated to, say, European old master’s painting; it will be rather a vibrant – maybe questionable, yet intriguing – depiction of how visual arts can tell stories.
+Therefore, don’t expect that the museum will be dedicated to, say, European old master’s painting; it will be rather a vibrant – maybe questionable, yet intriguing – depiction of how visual arts can tell stories.
 Something that, admittedly, George Lucas knows better than possibly any other in the whole planet, and even in galaxies far, far away…

-Doug Chiang, Otoh Gunga City, STAR WARS™: episode I The Phantom Menace; Production painting; Acrylic on panel; © & ™ 2014 Lucasfilm Ltd; permanent collection of the Lucas Museum of Narrative Art
+Doug Chiang, Otoh Gunga City, STAR WARS™: Episode I The Phantom Menace; Production painting; Acrylic on panel; © & ™ 2014 Lucasfilm Ltd; permanent collection of the Lucas Museum of Narrative Art

 Norman Rockwell, Couple in Rumbleseat, c.
 1935, oil on canvas, permanent collection of the Lucas Museum of Narrative Art

-As stated on the Lucas Museum’s website, the venue will include 100,000 square feet of gallery space, cinematic theaters, lecture halls, educational spaces and workshops, meeting rooms, a library with various lecture halls, a restaurant, a cafe, a store, underground parking for 1,800 vehicles, and about 7 acres of green areas.
+As stated on the Lucas Museum’s website, the venue will include 100,000 square feet of gallery space, cinematic theaters, lecture halls, educational spaces and workshops, meeting rooms, a 4,200-square-foot library with various lecture halls, a restaurant, a cafe, a store, underground parking for 1,800 vehicles, and about 7 acres of green areas.